 Packages that have been in direct contact with the hazardous substance must be only disposed if the hazardous substance was appropriately removed and cleaned out from the package.
 The package must be disposed according to the manufacturer's directions taking into account the material it is made of.
 Packages which hazardous content have been appropriately treated and removed may be recycled.
 The hazardous substance must only be disposed if it has been treated by a method that changed the characteristics or composition of the substance and it is no longer hazardous.
-DO NOT deposit the hazardous substance into or onto a landfill or a sewage facility.
-Burning the hazardous substance must happen under controlled conditions with no person or place exposed to (1) a blast overpressure of more than 9 kPa; or (2) an unsafe level of heat radiation.
-The disposed hazardous substance must not come into contact with class 1 or 5 substances.
+Only dispose to the environment if a tolerable exposure limit has been set for the substance.
+Only deposit the hazardous substance into or onto a landfill or sewage facility or incinerator, where the hazardous substance can be handled and treated appropriately.